Lau Siu-ming: Career

-Lau Siu-ming has profound attainments in dance.
-He is one of the pioneers of the Hong Kong dance industry and the first Hong Kong dancer to emerge internationally.
+Lau had profound attainments in dance.
+He was one of the pioneers of the Hong Kong dance industry and the first Hong Kong dancer to emerge internationally.
 Later, he opened a dance school to train young actors, so he was called "Ming sir".

-His first acting role was in the movie "The Butterfly Murders" in 1979.
+His first acting role was in the film The Butterfly Murders in 1979.

-In 1987, starred in the costume film "A Chinese Ghost Story" directed by Tsui Hark and Cheng Xiaodong, starring Leslie Cheung and Wang Zuxian.
+In 1987, he starred in the costume film A Chinese Ghost Story directed by Tsui Hark and Cheng Xiaodong, starring Leslie Cheung and Wang Zuxian.
 In the film, he successfully portrayed the yin and yang of the dryad grandma; It achieved good box office results and made costume ghost films become the trend of Hong Kong films again.

-In 1994, starred in the love drama "Goodbye, My Wife" directed by Li Guoli, and played Dong Liguang in the series; in the same year, starred in the action film "Drunken Master II" directed by Liu Jialiang, starring Jackie Chan and Anita Mui, and played Chiu in the series; With a box office of 40.97 million Hong Kong dollars, the film won the annual runner-up of the Hong Kong box office, and was selected as "one of the top ten films in the world in 1994" by the American "Time Magazine".
+In 1994, he starred in the love drama Goodbye, My Wife directed by Li Guoli, and played Dong Liguang in the series; in the same year, he starred in the action film Drunken Master II directed by Lau Kar-leung (Pinyin: Liu Jialiang) starring Jackie Chan and Anita Mui, and played Chiu in the series; with a box office of 40.97 million Hong Kong dollars, the film won the annual runner-up of the Hong Kong box office, and was selected as "one of the top ten films in the world in 1994" by the American magazine Time.

 In 2001, Lau Siu-ming accepted the invitation to perform Hong Kong Ballet's "White Snake" and Hong Kong Dance Company's "Blessings of Love".
 With his years of performing arts experience, he led the two stage plays and was awarded the 2002 Hong Kong Dance Award.

-On June 27, 2007, at the age of 76, Lau Siu-ming was awarded the title of Honorary Fellow by the Hong Kong Academy for Performing Arts in recognition of his achievements.
+On 27 June 2007, at the age of 76, Lau was awarded the title of Honorary Fellow by the Hong Kong Academy for Performing Arts in recognition of his achievements.

-In 2009, starred in the commercial war drama "Fuguimen" directed by Zhuang Weijian, starring Lu Liangwei and Yuan Anita, and played Dong Tianzhu in the series.
+In 2009, he starred in the commercial war drama Fuguimen directed by Zhuang Weijian, starring Lu Liangwei and Yuan Anita, and played Dong Tianzhu in the series.
 In 2010, together with Chung King Fai and Lu Weiluan (Xiao Si), he won the Outstanding Artistic Contribution Award of the "2009 Hong Kong Arts Development Award".

-On December 16, 2013, Lau Siu-ming won the 46th TVB Thousands of Stars Performing Artist Award.
+On 16 December 2013, Lau won the 46th TVB Thousands of Stars Performing Artist Award.

-Personal life
+Personal life and death

 Lau Siu-ming's wife of 50 years, Cheung Wai Ling, died of cancer.
-On October 31, 2012, a funeral ceremony was held at the Holy Cross Church in Sai Wan Ho.
+On 31 October 2012, a funeral ceremony was held at the Holy Cross Church in Sai Wan Ho.
 Friends in the circle, Liu Songyan, Huang Qiusheng, Guo Aiming and Chen Jinhong, etc. attended the ceremony.

+Lau died on 2 September 2026, at the age of 94.